 Proposed Changes to the Existing Code - Purpose Statement

-- Minor rewording edits. - "Supports the economic development of Oregon City businesses" is added. - The scope of the chapter is separated into a separate section.
+- Minor rewording edits. - "Supports the economic development of Oregon City businesses" is added. - •The scope of the chapter is separated into a separate section. - Section "F" and "G" added for clarification.

 15.28.020 Definitions.